-Central Hudson continues to integrate our sustainability practices and ESG initiatives into the Company's overarching strategy.
 Central Hudson is actively pursuing a cleaner energy future by supporting New York State's energy policies and goals while continuing to provide reliable, resilient and affordable power.
-At Central Hudson we continue to make investments in infrastructure, technologies and programs that cost-effectively reduce carbon emissions by:
+At Central Hudson, we continue to make investments in infrastructure, technologies and programs that cost-effectively reduce carbon emissions by:

-- Upgrading electric transmission and distribution lines, including support for statewide transmission upgrades to deliver renewable energy sources to areas of high electric demand including the Hudson Valley and metropolitan area, and investments in the regional electric distribution system to facilitate greater levels of locally sited renewable generators; - Pursuing the lowest cost approach to emission reduction, by examining current incentives to determine which offer the highest value in lowering emissions; - Integrating natural gas benefits as a complement to intermittent renewable generation resources and as a lower carbon alternative to petroleum-derived fuels to reduce overall carbon emissions; - Expanding energy efficiency programs, the most cost-effective method to reduce emissions; and - Advancing environmentally beneficial electrification, including promoting electric vehicles and heat pumps to lower emissions from the transportation and building heating sectors.
+- Upgrading electric transmission and distribution lines, including support for statewide transmission upgrades to deliver renewable energy sources to areas of high electric demand including the Hudson Valley and metropolitan area, and investments in the regional electric distribution system to facilitate greater levels of locally sited renewable generators; - Pursuing the lowest cost approach to emission reduction, by examining current incentives to determine which offer the highest value in lowering emissions; - Integrating natural gas benefits, utilized for fast-start electric generation, to enable intermittent renewable resources and used as a low-carbon alternative to petroleum-derived fuels used in heating and manufacturing to reduce overall carbon emissions; - Expanding energy efficiency programs, the most cost-effective method to reduce emissions; and - Advancing environmentally beneficial electrification, including promoting electric vehicles and heat pumps to lower emissions from the transportation and building heating sectors.